MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/adfs.md

 # ADFS support in MSAL.NET

 There are two cases:

 - MSAL.NET talks to Azure Active Directory, which itself is **federated** with other identity providers (IdPs).
 In the case we are interested in the federation happens through ADFS.
 - MSAL.NET talks **directly** to an ADFS authority.
 This is only supported from AD FS 2019 and above.
-One of the scenarios this highlights is [Azure Stack](https://azure.microsoft.com/en-us/overview/azure-stack/) support
+One of the scenarios this highlights is [Azure Stack](https://azure.microsoft.com/overview/azure-stack/) support.

 ## Cases where identity providers are federated with Azure AD